tomuench/icwe2024_tutorial/readme.md

 3. **Boost the Developer Experience**
    - Implement tools and practices to enhance productivity.
+   - Use typescript decorators to enhance DevEx
    - [Read more](session3/readme.md)

 4. **Connecting Web Components to a Page**
-   - Integrate web components into HTML pages.
+   - Integrate web components into HTML pages (Atomic Design).
    - Handle events and data binding.
    - Structure a web application using components.
    - [Read more](session4/readme.md)